DUI Attorneys in Connecticut

 - Harsher penalties for any driver with a BAC of 0.16% or higher.

 A DUI attorney can help explain your charges to you if you're unclear about the CT DUI laws.
 For more information about DUI charges in Connecticut, visit our DUI/DWI page.

-The penalties you face from both the court and Connecticut Department of Motor Vehicles (DMV) will vary depending on:
+The penalties you face, from the court and the Connecticut Department of Motor Vehicles (DMV) will vary depending on: